hackclub/jams/jams/singles/voxel-animation/en-US.md

 ---
-title: "Creating your own ✨unique Lofi Animation based on Voxels"
+title: "Creating Your Own 3D Club Lofi Animation"
 description: >
     In this Jam, you'll be creating an awesome unique Lofi Animation using Voxels!
 It will be a lot of fun and you will have an awesome animation as a result!
 contributor: "GalaxyGamignBoy"